slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The nature of impending fatherhood is that you are doing something that you’re unqualified to do, and then you become qualified while doing it."
 -- John Green [1977]*

-> *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
-After that, what he needs most is some intelligent neglect."
--- Ivy Baker Priest *

-> *"One of the greatest things a father can do for his children is to love their mother."
--- Howard W. Hunter *

-> *"My father didn’t tell me how to live.
-He lived and let me watch him do it."
--- Clarence Budington Kelland *

-> *"Every father should remember one day his son will follow his example, not his advice."
--- Charles Kettering *

-> *"A parent will always worry about the wrong child."
--- Don Alt *

-> *"No man can possibly know what life means, what the world means, what anything means, until he has a child and loves it."
--- Lafcadio Hearn *

-> *"Fathering is not something perfect men do, but something that perfects the man."
--- Frank Pittman *

-> *"Dads are most ordinary men turned by love into heroes, adventurers, story-tellers, and singers of song."
--- Pam Brown *

-> *"The most difficult thing in the world is to know how to do a thing and to watch someone else doing it wrong, without commenting."
--- T.H.
-White *

-> *"Don’t ask kids what they want to be when they grow up but what problems do they want to solve.
-This changesthe conversation from who do you want to work for, to what do i need to learn to be able to do that."
--- Jaime Casap *

-> *"If children feel safe, they can take risks, ask questions, make mistakes, learn to trust, share their feelings and grow."
--- Alfie Kohn *

-> *"My partner teacher des this lovely thing when a student in his class gives him an «I don’t know» response.
-He simply says, «tell me something you do know that might be helpful»."
--- Tom Brassington *

-> *"Never help a child with a task he feels he can succeed."
--- Maria Montessori *

-> *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."
--- Julie Louisson *

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don’t owe them anything.